reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 ```

 Memoized selectors are a valuable tool for improving performance in a React+Redux application, because they can help us avoid unnecessary re-renders, and also avoid doing potentially complex or expensive calculations if the input data hasn't changed.

+Note that **not all selectors in an application need to be memoized!** The rest of the selectors we've written are still just plain functions, and those work fine. **Selectors only need to be memoized if they create and return new object or array references, or if the calculation logic is "expensive"**.

 :::info